 Group classes are an efficient way to teach steps.
 That’s because there’s lots of repetition.
 First, you’ll dance on your own, then with a partner, and finally, you’ll move on to a new partner.
 To be sure, these classes are great for practice and, as you know, practice makes perfect!

 Weekly, bi-weekly, or monthly socials are where you practice dancing with other students and instructors.
-It’s similar to how you learn to drive.
-You know, practicing in the parking lot before you hit the highway.
+It’s like practicing in the parking lot when you’re learning how to drive.

 If you’re not in a hurry to learn, try taking some group classes.
 In fact, getting started with your ballroom dance lessons with a series of group classes is fun and economical.